HansMeershoek/data-profiler/CONTRIBUTING.md

 If you have questions about contributing, feel free to:
 1. Open a discussion on GitHub
 2. Ask in an existing relevant issue
-3. Reach out to the maintainers
+3. Reach out to me

 Thank you for contributing to pytics! 🎉